tomwilkie/weave/docs/ipam.md

   acceptor and listener.

-- Paxos is usually described in terms of unicast messages from one agent to another, although three of the four messages are multicast to all agents in a certain role ("prepare" and "accept request" from a proposer to all acceptors; "accepted" from an acceptor to all learners).
+- Paxos is usually described in terms of unicast messages from one agent to another, although three of the four messages are fanned out to all agents in a certain role ("prepare" and "accept request" from a proposer to all acceptors; "accepted" from an acceptor to all learners).
 So most implementations involve a communications layer